Fdawgs/fastify-disablecache/README.md

 Surrogate-Control: no-store
 ```

-This plugin was created out of a need for an easy way to disable client-side caching for data received from backend APIs at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/).
-This ensures patient data is always current when called by applications.
+This plugin was created out of a need for an easy way to disable client-side caching for data received from backend APIs.
+This ensures data is always current when called by applications.

 ### Why These Headers?